josh-project/josh/README.md

 found in the subdirectory and only commits affecting those files.
 The partial repo supports both fetch as well as push operation.

-This helps not just to improve performace on the client due to less files in the tree.
-It also enables collaboration on parts of the monorepo with other parties utilizing git's normal distributed development features.
+This helps not just to improve performace on the client due to having fever files in the tree, it also enables collaboration on parts of the monorepo with other parties utilizing git's normal distributed development features.
-For example this makes it every easy to mirror just selected parts of your repo to public github repositories or specific customers.
+For example, this makes it easy to mirror just selected parts of your repo to public github repositories or specific customers.

 ### Project composition / Workspaces

 Simplify code sharing and dependency management.
-Beyond just subdirectories, Josh supports filtering, re-mapping and composition of arbitary virtual repositories from the content found in the monorepo.
+Beyond just subdirectories, Josh supports filtering, re-mapping and composition of arbitrary virtual repositories from the content found in the monorepo.

 The mapping itself is also stored in the repository and therefore versioned alongside